Coordinator Biodiversity and Nature-based Solutions

 Sandra Naumann is a Senior Fellow at Ecologic Institute and coordinates the Institute's activities on biodiversity and Nature-based Solutions.
-Her work focuses on the evaluation and enhancement of European and national policies on land use, agricultural, soil, and biodiversity conservation as well as their link to climate change.
+Her work focuses on the evaluation and enhancement of land use, soil protection and biodiversity conservation policies and their links to climate change.
 She is particularly interested in green and blue infrastructure, nature-based solutions and ecosystem-based approaches to climate change.
 She works in English, German, and Spanish.

 Before joining Ecologic Institute, Sandra Naumann worked as a research scientist at the Leibniz-Centre for Agricultural Landscape Research (ZALF) on agri-environmental indicators.
 From 2004 to 2005 she worked for the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) in Bolivia, focusing on rural development and natural resource management.
 In 2003 Sandra Naumann worked at the Institute for Ecological Economy Research (IÖW) in Berlin in the area of ecological economics and environmental policy.

 Sandra Naumann studied Geoecology at the University of Potsdam, focusing on ecology and nature conservation, environmental management, and economics.
 In her diploma thesis she analyzed geoecological problems and opportunities for sustainable land use in watershed areas.
 This work was done in cooperation with the University of Cauca (Colombia).

 In her spare time, Sandra Naumann also engages in environmental and development policy education.